Check out our Wandering Geocache Contest for fun and prizes. Click here for more info.

 The Wood County Park District is proud to take part in this modern day, free “treasure hunt” and has six official caches located in six different parks.

-In addition to our Park District caches, there are many other privately placed caches (at least one in every park).
+In addition to our Park District caches, there are many privately placed caches.
 These caches were placed by individuals who have completed a geocache permit and obtained permission by the Park District.
 Click here to see a list of the public-owned certified geocaches within your Wood County Parks.

 If you would like to hide a Geocache, please fill-out and submit a Park District Geocache Permit Application.